 - Led a 17-year movement to end the state takeover of our public schools

-- Passed the most expansive “Fair Workweek” law in the nation, ensuring protections for more than 130,000 hourly workers
+- Passed the most expansive “Fair Workweek” law in the nation, ensuring stable schedules and predictable pay for more than 130,000 hourly workers

 What People Are Saying